-1.2 DPC (MDM Agent)
+1.2 DPC (Device Policy Controller)

-All Android devices managed by an organization through an EMM console must install a DPC app during setup.
+All Android devices managed by an organization through an EMM console must install a DPC (Device Policy Controller) app during setup.
 A DPC is an agent that applies the management policies set in the EMM console to devices.
 Depending on which development option is chosen, the EMM solution can be coupled with Android's DPC or with a custom user-developed DPC.

-End users can provision a fully managed or dedicated device using a DPC identifier (e.g., "afw#"), according to the implementation guidelines defined in the Play EMM API developer documentation.
+End users can provision a fully managed or dedicated device using a DPC identifier (e.g., "afw#") or by scanning a QR code created by the EMM according to the implementation guidelines defined in the Play EMM API developer documentation.

-- The EMM's DPC must be publicly available on Google Play, and the end user must be able to install the DPC from the device setup wizard by entering a DPC-specific identifier. - Once installed, the EMM's DPC must guide the user through the process of provisioning a fully managed or dedicated device.
+- The EMM's DPC must be publicly available on Google Play, and the end user must be able to install the DPC from the device setup wizard by entering a DPC-specific identifier or by scanning a QR code generated by the EMM. - Once installed, the EMM's DPC must guide the user through the process of provisioning a fully managed or dedicated device.